tensorflow/gnn/tensorflow_gnn/docs/guide/gnn_modeling.md

 dataflow in one particular place of a GNN model: either one of source and target can be picked as the **receiver**, the other one is the **sender**.

-The `SimpleConvolution` used above applies the passed-in transformation `Dense(..., "relu")` on the concatenated source and target node states of each edge and then pools the result for each receiver node, with a user-specified pooling method like `"sum"` or `"mean"`.
+The `SimpleConv` used above applies the passed-in transformation `Dense(..., "relu")` on the concatenated source and target node states of each edge and then pools the result for each receiver node, with a user-specified pooling method like `"sum"` or `"mean"`.